tarwn/lessthandot-hugo/blogs/content/posts/2009-04-13-copy-sql-server-database.md

 7) The next screen will give you scheduling options.
 Remember that even if you do not schedule this wizard and hence package creation, the job is still created on your instance.
 So if this is a onetime situation make sure you go back and clean up the job created

-8) Click Finish on the last screen and that’s all it takes.
+8) Click Finish on the last screen and that's all it takes.

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt//copydb_6.gif" alt="" title="" />
 </div>

 Second option is to create the job in SSIS yourself.
 This can be useful if you have 3 or 4 databases you want to copy or run scripts before or after.
-It’s a good idea to run DBCC CHECKDB after the transfer and other tasks that will ensure the copy was handled on the instance correctly.
+It's a good idea to run DBCC CHECKDB after the transfer and other tasks that will ensure the copy was handled on the instance correctly.
 Primary concern is to make sure you have a working copy of the database in case of an emergency.
-You don’t want to find out at the time of a failure if your copied database is corrupted.
+You don't want to find out at the time of a failure if your copied database is corrupted.

 1) Open BIDS and create a new Integrated Services Project